Sunderland Economic Masterplan: Aims

 The vision for the Sunderland economy will be achieved through five aims:

 Aim 1 ‘A new kind of university city’

-Sunderland to be a vibrant, creative and attractive city, with a strong learning ethic and a focus on developing and supporting enterprise, with the University of Sunderland at its heart.
+Sunderland is a vibrant, creative and attractive city, with a strong learning ethic and a focus on developing and supporting enterprise, with the University of Sunderland at its heart.

 Aim 2 ‘A national hub of the low carbon economy’

 To use the opportunities offered by new low-carbon technologies to stimulate economic activity in Sunderland.
 This aim emphasises the city's national potential and the need to showcase projects such as electric vehicles.

 Aim 3 ‘A prosperous and well-connected waterfront city centre’

 The city centre is important to Sunderland and the wider region.
 It will fulfil its purpose only when more people work in it and more people spend time and money there.
 The city's position on the waterfront is an important part of its sense of place and enhances Sunderland city centre's distinctive role in the region.